Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Introduction

 Over the ensuing decades, a wealth of information has been obtained regarding the statistical properties of the system with respect to the smooth invariant measure: it is ergodic, mixing~\cite{Si70} and indeed Bernoulli~\cite{GaOr}, enjoys exponential decay of correlations~\cite{Y98}, and a host of limit theorems including the Central Limit Theorem~\cite{BSC} and related invariance principles~\cite{MN05}.
 See~\cite{CM06} for an excellent exposition of the subject and additional references.

 Despite these successes, only recently has attention been given to other invariant measures for dispersing billiards.
-Let $\cM_n$ be the set comprising the maximal domains of continuity of $T^n$.
+Denote by $T$ the billiard map corresponding to a finite horizon Sinai billiard and let $\cM_n$ be the set comprising the maximal domains of continuity of $T^n$.
 Let $\# A$ denote the cardinality of a set $A$ and following \cite{BD20} define

 We call $h$ the {\em topological entropy} of $T$.
-The main result of \cite{BD20} is that under a condition of sparse recurrence to singularities, $T$ satisfies a variational principle,
+The main result of \cite{BD20} is that under a condition of sparse recurrence to singularities (see \eqref{eq:sparse}), $T$ satisfies a variational principle,

 where $h_\mu(T)$ denotes the Kolmogorov-Sinai entropy of $\mu$.
 Moreover, there exists a unique measure $\mu_0$, called the measure of maximal entropy (MME), which attains the supremum, is $T$-adapted, Bernoulli and positive on open sets.